Fed Chairman Powell says economic challenges remain

-WASHINGTON (AP) — Federal Reserve Chairman Jerome Powell says that despite solid economic progress, the country still faces a number of challenges including slow wage-growth for lower-income workers to sluggish productivity and an aging population.
+WASHINGTON (AP) — Federal Reserve Chairman Jerome Powell said Monday that despite solid economic progress, the country still faces a number of challenges ranging from slow wage-growth for lower-income workers to sluggish productivity and an aging population.

-Powell said Monday that these challenges remain even though progress has been made by reducing unemployment to a near five-decade low and bolstering the financial system after the 2008 financial crisis.
+Powell said in remarks at a Fed award ceremony that these challenges remain even though unemployment is near five-decade low and the financial system has been bolstered since the 2008 financial crisis.

-Powell says that while there have been recent gains in wage growth, wages for lower-income workers have grown quite slowly over the past few decades.
+While there have been recent gains in wage growth, Powell said that wages for lower-income workers have grown quite slowly over the past few decades.

-He says a decadeslong decline in economic mobility has made it more difficult for lower-income Americans to move up the economic ladder.
+He also noted that a decadeslong decline in economic mobility has made it more difficult for lower-income Americans to move up the economic ladder.

 Most Read Business Stories